yadenis/DCO-Comment-Attachment/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.1.1 =
+* Added filters for the attachment field customization

 = 1.1.0 =
 * Now you can select and deselect Allowed File Types by the type in one click.